Lunix-420/Hard-Dance-Producer-Network/README.md

 ## Overview

 Welcome to the my private repository for the Hard Dance Producer Network, a community dedicated to bringing together passionate producers and enthusiasts in the realm of hard dance music.
-This repository serves as a backup space for sharing scripts, tools, and resources created by members of the network.
+This repository serves as a backup space for sharing scripts, tools, and resources I made for the network.

 ## Community Details

 - **Discord Server:** [HardDanceProducerNetwork](https://discord.gg/UytMWCzPDr)

-## About the Scripts

-This repository houses various scripts and tools developed by the community members, each contributing to the enhancement and automation of tasks related to hard dance music production.

 ## Getting Involved